BZoennchen/Pages/_posts/2023-04-23-wekinator.md

 Utilizing *machine learning* does not imply that we cease rationalizing about the world.
 However, I selected this thought-provoking title to accentuate the contrast in tendencies.
 Moreover, the effectiveness and characteristics of *machine learning models* are significantly influenced by the quality of the observed data and the choice of algorithm.
-Given that our challenge involves a regression task, we will employ a *feed-forward neural network*.
+Given that our challenge involves a *regression task*, we will employ a *feed-forward neural network*.

 ## Realization